alexmurray/cstyle/README.md

 The configuration file supports some basic options in the `Options` section:

+ * `ignore_leading_underscores` - If set to `true` ignore any leading underscores in variable and function names - these will be stripped before checking for any possible `pointer_prefix` or name format etc.

  * `prefer_goto` - If set to `true`, will warn when multiple `return` statements exist in a single function.
 However, if set to `false` will warn about *any* use of `goto` at all.